Here’s what you should know to be safe

 The bad news is that STDs can cause dangerous health problems.
 The good news is that getting tested for STDs is easy, and most STDs are easy to treat.

 The best way to prevent getting an STD is not to have sex.
-If you are sexually active, the chances of getting an STD are markedly reduced by properly using latex condoms or dental dams during sex.
+If you are sexually active, the chances of getting an STD are markedly reduced by properly using latex condoms or dental damns during sex.
 If you are monogamous, get tested and, if clear, remain so.

-The Centers for Disease Control and Prevention has announced that the number of cases of syphilis and gonorrhea has increased dramatically over the past few years.
+The Centers for Disease Control and Prevention has announced that the number of cases of syphilis and gonorrhea have increased dramatically over the past few years.
 In fact, both diseases are up almost 20 percent.